Rolls-Royce Phantom VII: Engines

-BMW originally intended to use a 9-litre V16 engine in the Phantom but switched to a more economical V12 engine after the Rolls-Royce owners who were invited to the clinic evaluation opined that V16 was too much powerful for their need.
+BMW originally intended to use a 9-litre V16 engine in the Phantom but switched to a more economical V12 engine after the Rolls-Royce owners who were invited to the clinic evaluation opined that V16 was much too powerful for their need.
 The V16 engine was fitted to the concept Rolls-Royce 100EX.
 A Phantom Coupé with V16 engine was used in the film Johnny English Reborn at a specific request of Rowan Atkinson.

 BMW increased the displacement of its 6-litre V12 used in its E65 7-Series to 6,749 cc (6.75 litres), matching the same displacement of Rolls-Royce‘s own classical L-Series V8 engine in production from 1959 to 2002.

 Transmission

 All models include ZF 6-speed automatic transmission.